The Best Activities, Attractions, Sights and Tours in New Zealand

 57. Cruise the Bay of Islands to See the Hole in the Rock

 With 144 islands scattered across the Bay of Islands, there’s plenty to see on a cruise here.
-As well as dolphin and seal sightings, cruises will also take you through a giant archway island known as the Hole in the Rock (more info on Viator and Tripadvisor).
+As well as dolphin and seal sightings, cruises will also take you through a giant archway island known as the Hole in the Rock (more info on Viator, Tripadvisor and Klook).

 Location: Bay of Islands, North Island.
 For more awesome places to cruise, check out the 11 Best Cruises in New Zealand.